 - 1 tbs baking soda

-- 2/3 cup measures like sugar stevia (or substitute, sugar or other dry equivalent)
+- ⅔ cup measures like sugar stevia blend or substitute, sugar or other dry equivalent sweetener

 - Preheat oven to 350 degrees.

-- In large mixing bowl combine all the ingredients through the shredded carrots.
+- In medium bowl combine all the ingredients through the grated carrots.
 Mix well.

-- In another bowl, sift together the remaining muffin batter ingredients, then add to the wet mix, and stir until evenly mixed.
+- In separate large mixing bowl, whisk together the remaining muffin batter ingredients, then add to the wet ingredients mixture, and stir until evenly mixed.

 - Line muffin tin with baking cups an spoon the mixture in, about 80% full.

-- Bake for 22-26 minutes until pick pulls clean, then allow to cool on baking racks.
+- Bake for 22-26 minutes until a toothpick inserted in center pulls clean.
+Remove from muffin pan and allow to cool on baking racks.